Overview

 Physical Changes During Pregnancy that Can Impact Your Yoga Practice

 You want to keep in mind a few things for prenatal yoga.
 The first consideration is that you are at a greater risk for injury when pregnant.
 The hormone relaxin makes your ligaments, tendons, and joints more relaxed.
-This is great for your growing body and birth, and it also increases your risk of injury.
+This is great for your growing body and birth and increases your risk of injury.
 Your growing belly throws off your center of balance, making advanced poses requiring a lot of balance more challenging.
-Plus, your core is likely not to be as strong because you have a baby growing, and all of the ligaments in your belly are stretched.
-Downward dog is a pretty simple pose that doesn’t require a ton of balance, but headstand is a different story.
+Plus, your core is likely not as strong because you have a baby growing, and all of the ligaments in your belly are stretched.
+Downward dog is a simple pose that doesn’t require much balance, but headstand is a different story.
 You obviously wouldn’t want to take a fall, especially on your belly when you are pregnant.

 During pregnancy, your blood volume increases by 50%.
 This affects your heart rate and blood pressure because your heart pumps more blood volume.

-The Evidence on Yoga in Pregnancy and Safety
+The Evidence of Yoga in Pregnancy and Safety

 Guidelines from the American College of Obstetricians and Gynecologists will always err on the side of caution and are blanket recommendations designed to apply to most pregnant mothers.
-Let’s examine the research on yoga in pregnancy in regards to safety.
+Let’s examine the research on yoga in pregnancy regarding safety.

 Specific Poses